JCarr172/fundamental_project/README.md

 ```
 ### **Front end**

-When a user navigates to the url or to the home page they are shown all current armies in the database along with the associated untis.
+When a user navigates to the url or to the home page they are shown all current armies in the database along with the associated units.
 At the top of the page are the URL's to the different pages.
 This is part of the layout and so will appear on each page.

 ![Home page](https://i.imgur.com/5Eba1qm.png)